bad63r/dotfiles/i3/README.md

 * if you want to reverse the changes just type
 `chsh -s (which bash)`
 * fish configuration is in _~/.config/fish/config.fish_
-* for showing full path in fish `funced prompt_pwd` replace shown result with
+* for showing full path in fish type `funced prompt_pwd` and replace shown result with
 ```
-function prompt_pwd \--description 'Print the current working directory, NOT shortened to fit the prompt'
+function prompt_pwd --description 'Print the current working directory, NOT shortened to fit the prompt'
     if test "$PWD" != "$HOME"
         printf "%s" (echo $PWD|sed -e 's|/private||' -e "s|^$HOME|~|")
     else